Paul Stephenson (police officer)

 Sir Paul Robert Stephenson (born 26 September 1953) is a British retired police officer who served as Commissioner of Police of the Metropolis from 2009 to 2011.

 Stephenson joined the Lancashire police in 1975 and attended the Bramshill staff training course.
 As a superintendent, he was closely involved in the inquiry into the 1989 Hillsborough stadium disaster.
-After serving as chief constable of Lancashire, he was promoted deputy commissioner of the Metropolitan Police in 2005, acting commissioner in 2008, and finally commissioner in January 2009.
+After serving as chief constable of Lancashire, he was promoted to deputy commissioner of the Metropolitan Police in 2005, acting commissioner in 2008, and finally commissioner in January 2009.
 In July 2011, Stephenson resigned over speculation regarding his connection with Neil Wallis, suspected of involvement in the News International phone hacking scandal.

 Biography

 Stephenson grew up in Bacup in the Rossendale district of east Lancashire, the son of a butcher.
 He attended Fearns County Secondary School in Stacksteads where he excelled at swimming and went on to Bacup and Rawtenstall Grammar School to do his 'A' levels and became head boy.

 Stephenson originally desired a career in the footwear industry, and took up work at the Bacup Shoe Company factory in nearby Stacksteads.
 By the age of 20 he was made a trainee manager, but in 1975 he followed his elder brother into the police force.